-A) Changes in Directors and Key Managerial Personnel:
+A) Changes in Directors and Key Managerial Personnel

-In accordance with the provisions of Section 152 of the Companies Act, 2013 and the Company's Articles of Association, Dr. Prafulla Rajaram Hede, Director retires by rotation at the forthcoming Annual General Meeting and, being eligible offers himself for re-appointment.
-The Board recommends his appointment for the consideration of the Members of the Company at the forthcoming Annual General Meeting.
+In accordance with the provisions of Section 152 of the Companies Act, 2013 and the Company's Articles of Association, Mrs. Shibanee Manish Harlalka, Director retires by rotation at the forthcoming Annual General Meeting and, being eligible offers himself for reappointment.
+The Board recommends his re-appointment for the consideration of the Members of the Company at the forthcoming Annual General Meeting.